pbroeker/pbroeker/README.md

 I love to write clean, readable, performant, so in short terms just sexy, code.
 I am most experienced in Typescript and JavaScript but at the moment also heavily interested in [GO](https://golang.org/) and made my first steps with that beautiful language.

-Future technology that solves or improves important problems, are my passio, which also translates to the projects I am most interested in.
+Future technology that solves or improves important problems, are my passion, which also translates to the projects I am most interested in.
 Currently working on an online adaptation of a climate change board game of the NGO [Days of Adapation](https://dayad.org/game-day).

 Outside of programming I love to organise small events (mostly food related), go hiking and SciFi.

-Looking forward to hear from you about new, exciting projects and technology, Philipp.
+I am looking forward to hear from you about new, exciting projects and technology.

 ### My current Tech-Stack